top of page

 What is your support like during the darkness retreat?

-We have a check-in every evening when we bring up food.
+We have a check-in every morning and evening.
 We do not enter into your space.
-We chat through the food pass-thru box and are able to hear each other very well.
+We chat through the wall and are able to hear each other very well.

-These check-ins can last anywhere from a couple minutes to twenty minutes - whatever is appropriate.
+These check-ins can last anywhere from a ten minutes to forty minutes - whatever is appropriate.
 We have found that a little bit of support goes a very long way.

-We do our utmost to not overlay any spiritual ideas, ideals, beliefs, modalities, practices or teachings.
+We do our utmost to not overlay any spiritual ideas, ideals, beliefs, techniques or teachings.

-We are here to lean in with you and to deepen and hold the feeling of safety.
-We’re here to genuinely meet you where you are at and delicately respond and ask questions that invite you to see yourself through a different lens and ultimately directly connect with something new and previously unknown.
+We are here to quietly listen and deepen into the felt-sense of safety.
+We’re here to genuinely meet you where you are at and delicately respond and ask questions that invite you to see yourself through a different lens and explore the unknown in new ways.

 We take a somatic approach.
 You can read more in depth about that here.